Research For Writers

 About the tutor

-Eleanor Limprecht is the author of three novels: The Passengers, Long Bay and What Was Left, which was shortlisted for the 2014 ALS Gold Medal.
+Eleanor Limprecht is the author of four novels: The Coast, The Passengers, Long Bay and What Was Left, which was shortlisted for the 2014 ALS Gold Medal.
 She writes contemporary and historical fiction, essays, book reviews and short fiction.
 Her short stories have been in Best Australian Stories, Sleepers Almanac, and Kill Your Darlings.
-She teaches creative […]
+She […]